Getting Started with SSLMate

 /etc/cron.daily/sslmate, that downloads the latest certificates and restarts your web server.
 In the following example, Apache is restarted.
 You should adapt this example to use the appropriate command for restarting your web server.

 #!/bin/sh if sslmate download --all > /dev/null then # Replace the following line with the command to restart your web server: service apache2 restart > /dev/null fi

 Make your cron script executable by running:

 - If you installed sslmate by hand in a non-standard location, make sure to specify the full path to sslmate.

 Remember, sslmate puts certs in

 /etc/sslmateby default, so make sure your server software reads certs from this location!

-- Double-check your certificate dashboard to make sure your certificate is set to auto-renew (this is the default).
+- Double-check your certificate console to make sure your certificate is set to auto-renew (this is the default).